Engee documentation

 rationalize([T<:Integer=Int,] x; tol::Real=eps(x))

-Outputs the approximate value of the floating-point number x as a rational (Rational) numbers with components of the specified integer type.
-The result differs from x no more than it does from `tol'.
+Approximate floating point number x as a Rational number with components of the given integer type.
+The result will differ from x by no more than tol.

 Examples